 In other cases, a patient might come in with anxiety issues or feel very stressed and nervous.
-They might seem uncomfortable around their partner and in many cases of domestic abuse, the partner may opt to talk on behalf of their partner.
+They might seem uncomfortable around their partner or their partner may even be speaking for them to remain dominant.
 Trust your intuition.
 When spotting domestic abuse as a nurse, you may want to sit with the patient alone and ask them if things are going okay at home.
 Remember to remind them that they are in a safe environment and that if there are any issues, you can provide the resources to help them.
-If nurses think a woman or man in their care may be experiencing domestic violence, the level of questioning will depend on how comfortable the woman or man feels talking about it and what indicators they have observed.
+If nurses think a woman or man in their care may be experiencing domestic violence, the level of questioning will depend on how comfortable the woman or man feels talking about it and what indicators the nurse has observed.

 Acting Now – Stopping Domestic Violence

 With a growing awareness when it comes to spotting domestic abuse as a nurse, there are a few things you can do to help your patient get the help they need.
 Nurses can play an important role in working toward the creation of a violence-free community, but they must first become well-informed.
-They must then insist the organizations in which they work to accept this responsibility and work together to create environments that support people experiencing domestic violence.
-Once they walk through those doors, they are essentially in your care, so you get to make the decisions regarding their well-being, so make sure you’re providing the various resource options available for them to find safety.
+They must then insist on the organizations in which they work to accept this responsibility and work together to create environments that support people experiencing domestic violence.
+Once victims walk through your doors, they are essentially in your care.
+You get to help them make decisions regarding their well-being, so make sure you’re providing them with the various resources available in your community.